Magnetism

 static: Fₘ = e/RC . a {N}.

-The force of attraction (or repulsion) between particles - magnetic and electrical - does not vary with distance; it is constant throughout the universe.
+Magnetic and electrical charge force of attraction (and repulsion) between particles does not vary with distance; it is constant throughout the universe.

 However, as the distance varies between bodies, this force is distributed over the spherical area (4πR²) at that distance, exactly as heat and light are so distributed.